 |---|---|

-Expiration | This type of rule specifies that an object will be deleted when it reaches either a listed Date,a number of days old, or an expired Delete marker is present.
+Expiration | This type of rule specifies that CoreWeave deletes an object when it reaches either a listed Date, a number of days old, or when an expired Delete marker is present.
 The date must be in ISO 8601 format and the time in UTC 0000. |

-ExpiredObjectDeleteMarker | Indicates whether CoreWeave will remove a delete marker with no noncurrent versions.
-If set to true, the delete marker will be expired; if set to false the policy takes no action.
-This cannot be specified with Days or Date. |
+ExpiredObjectDeleteMarker | Indicates whether CoreWeave removes a delete marker with no noncurrent versions.
+If set to true, CoreWeave expires the delete marker.
+If set to false, the policy takes no action.
+You can’t specify this with Days or Date. |

 ID | Identifier for the rule itself.
-Can be up to 255 characters |
+Can be up to 255 characters. |

-Filter | Specifies objects for which a rule should apply.
+Filter | Specifies objects for which a rule applies.
 Must contain only one of a Prefix, Tag, or And value.
-An empty Filter indiscriminately applies to all objects in a bucket |
+An empty Filter indiscriminately applies to all objects in a bucket. |

-Prefix | A prefix for an object to match on.
-For instance foo/ will match both foo/bar and foo/baz.
-Only one prefix per rule can match |
+Prefix | A prefix to match on for an object.
+For instance, foo/ matches both foo/bar and foo/baz.
+Only one prefix per rule can match. |

-Tag | A dict specifying a specific tag (key) and its value.
-Multiple tags can be used at once with And |
+Tag | An object that specifies a tag (key) and its value.
+Use multiple tags at once with And. |

-And | Allows you to match on multiple tags and up to one prefix. |
+And | Lets you match on multiple tags and up to one prefix. |

-ObjectSize | You can specify a range of sizes in bytes using ObjectSizeGreaterThan and ObjectSizeLessThan |
+ObjectSize | You can specify a range of sizes in bytes with ObjectSizeGreaterThan and ObjectSizeLessThan. |

-Status | Status shows whether this rule should be enabled or not.
-If the rule is disabled it will not be applied. |
+Status | Status shows whether this rule is enabled or not.
+If the rule is disabled, CoreWeave doesn’t apply it. |

-NoncurrentVersionExpiration | Specifies how long and how many non-current versions of a versioned (or versioning suspended) object to keep. |
+NoncurrentVersionExpiration | Specifies how long and how many noncurrent versions of a versioned (or versioning suspended) object to keep. |

-NoncurrentDays | How many days after an object becomes noncurrent before deletion |
+NoncurrentDays | How many days after an object becomes noncurrent before deletion. |

-NewerNoncurrentVersions | Deletion will only occur after the specified number of non-current versions is reached.
-The process starts with the oldest version |
+NewerNoncurrentVersions | Deletion only occurs after the specified number of noncurrent versions is reached.
+The process starts with the oldest version. |

-AbortIncompleteMultipartUpload | Specify a number of days after starting a multi-part upload using DaysAfterInitiation to delete all parts if uploading is aborted. |
+AbortIncompleteMultipartUpload | Specify a number of days after the start of a multipart upload with DaysAfterInitiation to delete all parts if the upload is aborted. |